Hosting H-1B Employees

 The H-1B worker is the beneficiary of an approved employment-based immigrant petition and is not able to apply for adjustment of status to lawful permanent residency because of the unavailability of an immigrant visa number.

 These exceptions are not available to everyone.
 Availability depends on an individual’s immigration history and varies case by case.
-CGPS and Payroll should be contacted to determine if the H-1B applicant is eligible for extensions beyond 6 years.
+Contact CGPS to determine whether an extension beyond six years may be available.

 If no exception is available, upon completing six years stay in the U.S. in H-1B status, the H-1B status holder must remain outside the U.S. for at least one year before re-entering the U.S. in the H-1B category.

-H-1B status can be extended for up to a maximum of six years, with some exceptions, as discussed in the above “Duration of H-1B Status” section.
 The process to extend H-1B status is, for the most part, the same as the process for initial petitions.
-The department must submit a new H-1B questionnaire which CGPS will use to file a new Prevailing wage determination (if needed) and a new Labor Certification Application (LCA).
-Again, the department must offer the new required wage to move forward with the petition.
-See the “Required Wage” section above for more information.
-CGPS must file updated versions of forms, letters, and supporting documents with USCIS for the extension, along with the base filing fee and, if needed, the premium processing fee.
+The department will initiate the extension which CGPS will use to file a new prevailing wage determination (if needed) and a new Labor Certification Application (LCA).
+CGPS must file updated versions of forms, letters, and supporting documents with USCIS for the extension along with the base filing fee and, if needed, the premium processing fee.
 Departments are also required to pay the appropriate International Service Fee for each extension.

 There are some differences between initial petitions and extensions though.
 The Anti-Fraud Fee is NOT required for extension applications with the same employer.
 Also, if (a) the foreign national is already in H-1B status, (b) the extension petition is filed while the H-1B status holder is maintaining their authorized employment, and (c) the extension is filed prior to the current status’s expiration date, then H-1B/H-4 status holders remain in legal status while the extension is being processed by USCIS.
 Also the H-1B status holder can continue to legally work for the petitioning employer for up to 240 days while the petition is pending.